 Stanley H. Appel, M.D., is the Edwards Distinguished Endowed Chair for ALS and chair of the neurology department at Neurological Institute, Methodist Hospital.
 He previously was chair of the department of neurology at Baylor College of Medicine, as well as chief of the neurology division and the James B. Duke Professor of Medicine at Duke University Medical Center.

 Dr. Appel received his bachelor’s degree at Harvard University and his medical degree from Columbia College of Physicians and Surgeons.
-He is director of the MDA/ALS Research and Clinical Center at the Methodist Neurological Institute, and past director of a National Institute of Aging Alzheimer's Disease Research Center.
+He is director of the MDA ALS Care Center at Houston Methodist Neurological Institute, and past director of a National Institute of Aging Alzheimer's Disease Research Center.

 His clinical and translational research efforts are focused on degenerative neurologic diseases with primary emphasis on amyotrophic lateral sclerosis (ALS).
 His laboratory has pioneered the theory that neuroinflammation plays a critical role in ALS.
 His current studies are focused on determining how protective immunity with T cells and microglia could prevent motor neuron injury and cell death.

 Dr. Appel is a member of numerous professional societies and committees, and is the author of 15 published books and more than 350 articles.
 He has received a number of awards for his accomplishments, including the Sheila Essey Award from the American Academy of Neurology and being elected fellow of the American Association for the Advancement of Science.